Thermal energy storage: Molten salt technology

-Hot silicon technology
+Silicon

 Solid or molten silicon offers much higher storage temperatures than salts with consequent greater capacity and efficiency.
 It is being researched as a possible more energy efficient storage technology.
-Silicon is able to store more than 1 MWh of energy per cubic metre at 1400 °C. An additional advantage is the relative abundance of silicon when compared to the salts used for the same purpose.
+Silicon is able to store more than 1 MWh of energy per cubic meter at 1400 °C. An additional advantage is the relative abundance of silicon when compared to the salts used for the same purpose.

-Molten silicon thermal energy storage is currently being developed by the Australian company 1414 Degrees as a more energy efficient storage technology, with a combined heat and power (cogeneration) output.
+Hot silicon thermal energy storing technology would be able to store significant thermal energy at extremely high temperatures (around 1400-2000 °C).
+This would be utilized by using the white hot molten silicon to store excess electricity generated from surrounding renewable sources like solar energy and wind power.
+This system would enable efficient, lower costing, and a longer duration of energy storage compared to other sensible heat storage options.

-Molten aluminum
+Aluminum

 Another medium that can store thermal energy is molten (recycled) aluminum.
 This technology was developed by the Swedish company Azelio.
 The material is heated to 600 °C. When needed, the energy is transported to a Stirling engine using a heat-transfer fluid.

-Heat storage in hot rocks or concrete
+Molten aluminum is not widely used for energy storage due to some disadvantages that have yet to be overcome.
+This includes molten aluminum's reactivity and the challenges that come along with handling the solidification of the aluminum.
+However, research is being continued on how aluminum thermal storage could be used due to its high energy density.
+These aluminum based storage technologies have the potential to grow and to integrate renewable energy sources like solar and wind into the grid.
+These energy storage technologies are promising candidates for long term storage with minimal loss.